ThatsVie/atlas-music-player/README.md

   - Adding functionality to the components I created in Phase 1 using TypeScript.
   - Applying TypeScript concepts like type safety, null safety, and type inference.
   - Ensuring the player was fully functional and adhered to the Figma design and demo.
+  - **Added an Instructions Modal:**
+    - Designed a dynamic instructions modal to guide users on navigating and interacting with the music player.
+    - The modal includes accessibility features like keyboard navigation, mouse interaction, and additional features.
+    - Enabled closing the modal by clicking outside it or using the "Close" button, ensuring intuitive user experience.

 - **Figma Design:** [Atlas Music Player](https://www.figma.com/design/6qiRGbMAIYK7AUoYOCohpq/Atlas-Music-Player?node-id=0-1&p=f)
 - **Demo from Curriculum:** [Atlas Music Player Demo](https://atlas-music-player.netlify.app/)

+---

+### Phase 3: React Unit Testing

+In the third phase, I focused on writing **unit tests** for the music player app to ensure its functionality and reliability.
+This phase emphasized creating comprehensive tests for React components, hooks, and APIs using modern testing tools.

+- **What I Focused On:**
+  - Writing snapshot tests for components to ensure consistent rendering.
+  - Testing React components and hooks for proper functionality.
+  - Mocking API calls with **Mock Service Worker (MSW)** for reliable tests.
+  - Generating code coverage reports to evaluate test quality.
+  - Automating testing workflows in GitHub Actions.

 ---